 ECHA's registered substances database

-The European Chemicals Agency (ECHA) publishes information on chemical substances registered under REACH on its website.
+The European Chemicals Agency (ECHA) publishes information on chemical substances registered under REACH.
 This information covers the intrinsic properties of each substance and their impact on our health and the environment.
-The data comes directly from companies who make or import the substances and have registered them with ECHA.
-The database also includes substances in nano form
+The data comes directly from companies who make or import the substances.
+The database also includes substances in nano-form.

 Catalogue of nanomaterials used in cosmetics

-The European Commission maintains a catalogue of all nanomaterials used in cosmetics placed on the EU market, based on information notified by industry through the Cosmetic Product Notification Portal (CPNP).
+The European Commission maintains a catalogue of all nanomaterials used in cosmetics placed on the EU market, based on information notified by industry.
 The EUON has matched these substances with those registered under the REACH Regulation.
-You can browse the catalogue and access all the publicly available information collected from REACH registration dossiers.
-This includes information on the toxicological and ecotoxicological properties of the substances.
+Browse the catalogue and access all the publicly available information collected from REACH registration dossiers including information on the toxicological and ecotoxicological properties of the substances.